nahusznaj/nahusznaj.github.io/_posts/learning/2020-10-26-grep-notes.md

 Finally, `>` is an extra that I added in order to write the output in a file, instead of returning it as standard output.
 For reference <https://askubuntu.com/a/420983>.

 I used this as reference:  "A Beginner’s Guide To Grep: Basics And Regular Expressions" in <https://www.opensourceforu.com/2012/06/beginners-guide-gnu-grep-basics/>.
+Also, see <https://www.howtoforge.com/tutorial/linux-grep-command/>.